BambooFlower/MACD-Strategy/README.md

-# MACD-Strategy
+# MACD Strategy

 This is a basic Python implementation of a MACD strategy.
 A Moving Average Convergence Divergence (MACD) strategy is a trend-following momentum indicator that shows the relationship between two moving averages of a security’s price.
 By Applying this startegy on VanEck Vectors
-Junior Gold Miners ETF (GDXJ) and on the The VelocityShares Daily Inverse VIX Short-Term exchange-traded note (XIV), we were able to obtain phenomenal returns in back-testing
+Junior Gold Miners ETF (GDXJ) and on the The VelocityShares Daily Inverse VIX Short-Term exchange-traded note (XIV), we were able to obtain phenomenal returns in back-testing on Quantopian